nodemailer/nodemailer/README.md

 ### Possible transport methods

-`type` parameter can be one of the following:
+Needed `type` parameter can be one of the following:

   * **SMTP** for using SMTP
   * **SES** for using Amazon SES